Today, we will find more about captioning in this rev.com review.

 You know how you can push the CC button on your remote or in the menu settings on your TV, and then words pop up on the bottom of the screen that show you what’s being said?

 We type the words out, broken into perfectly readable chunks of text, and then we drop them into their appropriate time slots through a process we call syncing.

-This is most important for the hearing impaired, but into today’s digital world, it’s also important for when you want to finish watching that season of your favourite show or catch up with your favourite YouTube channel, on your phone/tablet/laptop while you wait in a public space without earbuds.
+This is most important for the hearing impaired, but in today’s digital world, it’s also important for when you want to finish watching that season of your favorite show or catch up with your favorite YouTube channel on your phone/tablet/laptop while you wait in a public space without earbuds.